 Successful completion of this course will be measured by tests, quizzes, lab reports, lab practical examinations, classwork, and homework.
 In order to be admitted to this class, students must obtain a recommendation form and schedule an interview with the instructor.
-This course satisfies component C (lab/inquiry based science class).
+This course satisfies component C (lab/inquiry-based science class).
 It accounts for five (5) out of fifteen (15) necessary science credits required for graduation.

-This course is also part of the Rutgers Allied Health Programming pathway.
-If you are in the program, this course involves a fee of \$100 to take the required end of course assessment.
+For students who are included Rutgers Allied Health Programming pathway: If you are in the program, this course involves a fee of \$100 to take the required end of course assessment.